dangormanjr/dangormanjr.github.io/teaching.md

 ## Continuing Education ##

+* Instructor, four-part course, “Cults, Chakras, and Crunchy Granola: New Religious Movements in America, from the 1800s to Present,” The Highlands at Pittsford (Senior Living Community), Pittsford, N.Y., June 2–23, 2020.
+Conducted via Zoom because of COVID-19.

 * Instructor, two-part course, “Consumerism and Capitalism,” The Highlands at Pittsford (Senior Living Community), Pittsford, N.Y., May 6–17, 2019.

 ## Teaching Assistantships ##